SecUSo/privacy-friendly-finance-manager/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly App Finance Manager is licensed under the GPLv3.
 Copyright (C) 2016-2018  Karola Marky

 This program is free software: you can redistribute it and/or modify